 No statute defines how long a person pays alimony.
 An order for alimony almost always terminates upon specific, defined events, such as the remarriage or death of the recipient.
 The court and the parties can define other terminating events, given the particular facts of the case.

 The states vary widely with respect to what would make a person eligible for alimony, and reference to state law is a must.
 Generally, if a spouse cannot afford to support him- or herself at the marital standard of living, a claim can be made for alimony.
 A spouse receiving alimony, however, has a duty to try to become self-supporting, though exceptions can be made.

 Is alimony dischargeable in bankruptcy?

-The bankruptcy code provides that certain debts are dischargeable.
-Alimony, however, is generally not dischargeable, except under two very, very narrow circumstances.
-Other non-dischargeable debts include student loans (after a showing of undue hardship), child support, debts for willful and malicious injury to a person or property, debts for death or personal injury caused by operation of a motor vehicle while intoxicated, and debts from fraud, embezzlement, or larceny.
+The bankruptcy code provides that certain debts are dischargeable, which means that, in bankruptcy proceedings, the debtor can be released from an obligation to pay.
+Alimony is one such debt.
+Other dischargeable debts include student loans (after a showing of undue hardship), child support, debts for willful and malicious injury to a person or property, debts for death or personal injury caused by operation of a motor vehicle while intoxicated, and debts from fraud, embezzlement, or larceny.